 - Using a coffee filter, cheesecloth or fine sifter filter out the lavender

-- Weigh your water again and depending on how much has evaporated either add or take away as much as needed
+- Weigh your water again and depending on how much has evaporated either add or take away as much as needed, you need at least 7 oz

 - Slowly and carefully add the lye, gently stirring until fully dissolved.